FreeTubeApp/FreeTube-Docs/usage/common-issues.md

 A workaround would be to try to use a different Invidious instance for obtaining data.
 There are a list of public instances available to try.

 Switching to the Local API or enabling API Fallback in your settings can be used as a workaround depending on what failed.
 FreeTube will attempt to use the Local API for that part of the Invidious API.

+Consider creating in issue in the [Invidious Repository](https://github.com/iv-org/invidious) if the issue persists.

 For more information, check out the [Invidious API](/usage/invidious-api) page.